Fick's laws of diffusion: Fick's flow in liquids

 When two miscible liquids are brought into contact, and diffusion takes place, the macroscopic (or average) concentration evolves following Fick's law.
 On a mesoscopic scale, that is, between the macroscopic scale described by Fick's law and molecular scale, where molecular random walks take place, fluctuations cannot be neglected.
 Such situations can be successfully modeled with Landau-Lifshitz fluctuating hydrodynamics.
 In this theoretical framework, diffusion is due to fluctuations whose dimensions range from the molecular scale to the macroscopic scale.

 In particular, fluctuating hydrodynamic equations include a Fick's flow term, with a given diffusion coefficient, along with hydrodynamics equations and stochastic terms describing fluctuations.
 When calculating the fluctuations with a perturbative approach, the zero order approximation is Fick's law.
 The first order gives the fluctuations, and it comes out that fluctuations contribute to diffusion.
 This represents somehow a tautology, since the phenomena described by a lower order approximation is the result of a higher approximation: this problem is solved only by renormalizing the fluctuating hydrodynamics equations.

 Sorption rate and collision frequency of diluted solute

+Adsorption, absorption, and collision of molecules, particles, and surfaces are important problems in many fields.
+These fundamental processes regulate chemical, biological, and environmental reactions.
+Their rate can be calculated using the diffusion constant and Fick's laws of diffusion especially when these interactions happen in diluted solutions.

+Typically, the diffusion constant of molecules and particles defined by Fick's equation can be calculated using the Stokes–Einstein equation.
+In the ultrashort time limit, in the order of the diffusion time a2/D, where a is the particle radius, the diffusion is described by the Langevin equation.
+At a longer time, the Langevin equation merges into the Stokes–Einstein equation.
+The latter is appropriate for the condition of the diluted solution, where long-range diffusion is considered.
+According to the fluctuation-dissipation theorem based on the Langevin equation in the long-time limit and when the particle is significantly denser than the surrounding fluid, the time-dependent diffusion constant is: